realgarit/emerald-shiny-hunter/README.md

 ### No shiny after many attempts

 Shiny odds are 1/8192 in Generation III.
-It can take thousands of resets.
+It can take thousands of attempts.
 The script shows an estimated time based on your current rate.

 ### Script stops with errors

 - Check the log file in `logs/` for details
 - Make sure your ROM and save files are valid
 - Double-check your TID and SID are correct

+### Character walks instead of turning (Route 102)

+If the character occasionally walks a tile instead of turning in place:
+- This is handled automatically by the direction tracking system
+- The script starts turning in the opposite direction after fleeing to prevent this
+- If it happens frequently, the timing values in the script may need adjustment

 ## Other tools